 From August 2015 through August 2017, we raised aggregate gross proceeds of \$81.0 million through our issuance of series A preferred stock.
 Since our initial public offering, or IPO, through our October 18, 2019 public offering, we have raised aggregate gross proceeds of our common stock of approximately \$484.5 million before deducting underwriting discounts, commissions and estimated offering related transaction costs.
 As of December 31, 2019, our cash and cash equivalents and short-term investments were approximately \$292.5 million.
 We expect our existing cash and cash equivalents and short-term investments will enable us to fund our operating expenses through at least the end of 2021.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 We will also require additional capital to obtain regulatory approval for, and to commercialize, setmelanotide.
-Raising funds in the current economic environment may present additional capital if market conditions are favorable or if we have specific strategic considerations.
+Raising funds in the current economic environment may present additional challenges.
+Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.